platformsh/platformsh-docs/docs/src/tutorials/dependency-updates.md

 ---
-title: Update your dependencies
+title: Automatically update your application dependencies
-sidebarTitle: Update your dependencies
+sidebarTitle: Update your application dependencies
 description: Learn how to automate your dependency updates through a source operation.
-You can even trigger your dependency updates automatically using crons.
+weight: 1
 tier:
   - Elite
   - Enterprise